 Export the data you have collected on the iQunet Server into third-party monitoring software and industry-standard cloud platforms.
-Use the iQunet partnerships with leading industries to analyze your data in applications such as:
+Analyze your data in applications such as:

-iQunet introduces a major breakthrough in wireless, battery-operated sensors and network technology to manage assets in industry and buildings. iQunet’s easy-fit sensors measure physical machine parameters (such as bearing vibration, temperature, proximity, rotation, humidity, inclination, and others).
+iQunet introduces a major breakthrough in wireless, battery-powered sensors and network technology to manage assets in industry. iQunet’s easy-fit sensors measure physical machine parameters (such as bearing vibration, temperature, proximity, rotation, inclination, and others).
 There are many benefits for your business including:

-The wireless and battery-operated iQunet sensors can be mounted on machines, rotating equipment, and other important assets within an industrial plant, or on walls inside work and livings spaces.
+The wireless and battery-powered iQunet sensors can be mounted on machines, rotating equipment, and other important assets within an industrial plant.
 A network, which navigates around obstacles and through walls, is formed automatically by the sensors.

-A small DIN-rail mounted Unix server continuously analyzes and optimizes the network to create the most efficient paths and to balance the load across available paths.
+A small DIN-rail mounted iQunet Server continuously analyzes and optimizes the network to create the most efficient paths and to balance the load across available paths.